lerwine/isolated-package-feeds/NuGetPuller/README.md

 - `--update-all` - **Required:** *This command line switch does not have any associated value.*

-Example: `NuGetPuller --update-all`
+*Example:* `NuGetPuller --update-all`

 ### Update Specific Packages From Upstream NuGet Repository

 - `-u` - **Required:** Identifier(s) of packages to be updated.
   - Multiple package identifiers are separated by commas.

-Example: `NuGetPuller -u Microsoft.Extensions.Configuration.Abstractions,Microsoft.Extensions.DependencyInjection.Abstractions`
+*Example:* `NuGetPuller -u Microsoft.Extensions.Configuration.Abstractions,Microsoft.Extensions.DependencyInjection.Abstractions`

 ### Add New Packages From Upstream NuGet Repository

 - `-a` - **Required:** Identifier(s) of packages to be downloaded and added to the local repository.
   - Multiple package identifiers are separated by commas.

+*Example:* `NuGetPuller -a System.Text.Json,Microsoft.CodeAnalysis.CSharp.Workspaces`

 ### Import Package Files Into Local NuGet Repository